About Caroline Collins

-I was admitted as a solicitor in 2011 and have been at Hodge Jones & Allen since 2007 as a paralegal before becoming a trainee solicitor in 2009.
-I now specialise in criminal law.
+Caroline was admitted as a solicitor in 2011 and has been at Hodge Jones & Allen since 2007 as a paralegal before becoming a trainee solicitor in 2009, now specialising in criminal law.

-Since joining the firm in 2007 I have developed a strong private caseload, although I remain committed to public funded legal aid work.
-I have experience in the preparation of a range of complex cases including murder, serious violent crime, sexual offences, domestic violence, drug offences, offensive weapons and fraud.
+Since joining the firm in 2007 Caroline has developed a strong private caseload, although remains committed to public funded legal aid work.
+Caroline has experience in the preparation of a range of complex cases including murder, serious violent crime, sexual offences, domestic violence, drug offences, offensive weapons and fraud.

-As an experienced lawyer I regularly attend police stations and magistrates courts to represent a range of clients for various offences across the spectrum from public order offences to those of murder.
-I regularly prepare complex Crown Court cases.
+As an experienced lawyer she regularly attends police stations and magistrates courts to represent a range of clients for various offences across the spectrum from public order offences to those of murder.
+Regularly preparing complex Crown Court cases.

-I specialise in cases involving benefit fraud and a full range of motoring offences.
-I have experience in dealing with various high profile clients in motoring offences and have successfully found errors in the prosecution’s case which have resulted in cases being withdrawn and driving licenses being retained.
+Caroline specialises in cases involving benefit fraud and a full range of motoring offences.
+With experience in dealing with various high profile clients in motoring offences and have successfully found errors in the prosecution’s case which have resulted in cases being withdrawn and driving licenses being retained.

-I regularly attend and represent clients in interviews under caution conducted by local councils and/or the Department for Work and Pensions investigating suspected benefit fraud.
-I have made representations numerous times resulting in matters being discontinued or court proceedings being avoided.
+Caroline regularly attends and represents clients in interviews under caution conducted by local councils and/or the Department for Work and Pensions investigating suspected benefit fraud.
+There have been representations numerous of times resulting in matters being discontinued or court proceedings being avoided.